What is a Loss of Consortium Claim in a North Carolina Car Accident Case?

 In general, the amount of compensation awarded for loss of consortium will depend on the unique facts and circumstances of the case.
-A person injured in a car accident will have to prove to a jury that their accident injury resulted in loss of companionship, affection, or sexual relations in order to be considered for these damages.
+A person injured in a car accident will have to prove to a jury that their accident injury resulted in the loss of companionship, affection, or sexual relations in order to be considered for these damages.

 Juries will typically consider evidence related to the injured party’s social activities, sexual activities, and moods prior to determining damages for loss of consortium.

 Have You Suffered Loss of Consortium After a Car Accident in North Carolina?